ablab/rnaquast/README.md

 rnaQUAST version 2.3 was released under GPLv2 on June 21st, 2024 and can be downloaded from [https://github.com/ablab/rnaquast/releases](https://github.com/ablab/rnaquast/releases).

+There is also a [visualizer software](https://github.com/SimonHegele/rnaQAUSTcompare) developed by one of rnaQUAST users [@SimonHegele](https://github.com/SimonHegele).

 **For impatient people:**

 *   You will need Python, [gffutils](https://pythonhosted.org/gffutils/installation.html), [matplotlib](http://matplotlib.org/) and [joblib](https://joblib.readthedocs.io/en/latest/).
 Also you will need [GMAP](http://research-pub.gene.com/gmap/) (or [BLAT](http://hgwdev.cse.ucsc.edu/~kent/exe/)) and [BLASTN](http://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) installed on your machine and added to the `$PATH` variable.